pengzhi1998/academic-kickstart/content/project/Quadruped Robot Control/index.md

 # Project summary to display on homepage.
 summary = """
- Intern at Tencent Robotics Lab.
+ Research Intern at Tencent RoboticsX.

  """